Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 3

 Stars vs. Kraken NHL Playoffs Second Round Game 3: Odds, total, moneyline and other Vegas lines

-Game 3 of the NHL Playoffs Second Round will see the Dallas Stars take the ice against the Seattle Kraken on Sunday, May 7, beginning at 9:30 PM ET and brodcast on TBS, SportsNet, and TVAS.
+The Dallas Stars and Seattle Kraken play Sunday in Game 3 of the NHL Playoffs Second Round at Climate Pledge Arena, beginning at 9:30 PM ET on TBS, SportsNet, and TVAS.
 The teams are knotted up 1-1 in the series.
-The Stars are favored (-145) against the Kraken (+120).
+The Kraken have +120 moneyline odds against the favorite Stars (-145).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!